rquarry/vagrant-WazuhServer/README.md

-# This repo is intended to serve as a vagrant build for a Wazuh server host.
+# This repo is intended to serve as a vagrant build for a Wazuh server host and eventually be a multi-vm envirnment w/ server and agent VM's.

-# Ansible Environment:

 Multi-Machine Vagrant Environments:
-This Vagrantfile will create 3 Ubuntu 20.04 VM's to simulate Ansible control machine and 2 target hosts.
+This Vagrantfile will create 1 Ubuntu 20.04 VM with Wazuh server installed.

-* Host1 - No GUI
+* Host1 - wazuh.server.com (192.168.29.2)
-* Host2 - No GUI
-* ansible-host - No GUI, ansible core installed

 ## Requirements: